zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 ### Test client

-After you have configured everything correctly, you can simply start the example by:
+After you have configured everything correctly, you can start the example with this command:

 ```bash
 dotnet run